EMCompress: Video-LLMs with Endomorphic Multimodal Compression: Limitations

 \section{Limitations}

-While applying the initiative of information screening brings considerable performance boost, there are still limitations and room for improvements of our work.
-Firstly, as the name suggests, temporal visual screening is only applied on the temporal axis and is unable to filter redundant spatial visual information.
-We recognize spatial visual screening as the more difficult counterpart of our task.
-Secondly, although our proposed framework's nature of being plug-and-play and adaptable to any VideoQA agent is considered as a strength, it's end-to-end counterpart, which may relate to Video-LLMs' new visual encoder capable of inter-frame reasoning and query-adaptive frame sampling, is left unexplored.
-This gap is particularly relevant given recent findings that vision-language models still struggle to implicitly link explicit visual cues across frames \cite{zhang2025vlm2benchcloserlookvlms}.
-Consequently, we believe that progress in information screening can be achieved both by extending plug-and-play modules and by enhancing end-to-end model structures internally.
+While endomorphic multimodal compression brings considerable performance gains, limitations remain and leave room for future work.
+Firstly, endomorphic multimodal compression is applied only on the temporal axis and cannot filter redundant spatial visual information.
+We regard spatial visual compression as a natural next frontier, complementary to the temporal compression studied here and opening an orthogonal axis of the broader information compression agenda.
+Secondly, while our plug-and-play framework adapts to any VideoQA agent, its end-to-end counterpart---Video-LLMs with inter-frame reasoning or query-adaptive frame sampling built into the encoder---is left unexplored.
+Both external adapters and end-to-end integration can advance information compression.